JupiterOne/graph-rumble/docs/jupiterone.md

 ## Integration Walkthrough

-You'll need an Account API key to integrate with JupiterOne.
+You'll need an **Account API Key** and administrator access to the account to integrate with JupiterOne.

 ### In Rumble